kara-heilemann/EEB5300_KCKH/README.md

  ### **Assembly Quality**
  #### **Quast**
  We used the Quast program to assess the quality of both the SPAdes and MaSuRCA assemblies.
-Quast evaluates genome assemblies by generating statistics like contig length, scaffold length N50, total coverage and number of contigs.
+Quast evaluates genome assemblies by generating statistics like contig length, scaffold length, N50, total coverage and number of contigs.
 Output for this program is located in the report.txt file.

  The Quast shell script for the SPAdes assembly of the trimmed and unclassified reads was as follows: